matthew-1313/PlayPal-FrontEnd/README.md

 ```
 npm install talkjs --save
 ```
-With the dependencies installed, you are now ready to create the .ENV file for your local application.
-Place this file in the first level and copy the below text block into it.
-This will allow you to connect to the Firebase database for the application.
+With the dependencies installed, you are now ready to create the .env file for your local application.
+Place this file in the first level of the Front End folder and copy the below text block into it.
+This will allow you to connect to the Firebase database and API for Playpal.

 ```
 VITE_APIKEY=AIzaSyCJqSOlwwuLPMnvuJ9edAEXlE_bJlfWWbQ